Shura no Mon

 Shura no Mon (修羅の門) is a Japanese manga series written and illustrated by Masatoshi Kawahara.
 The story follows a young Karate practitioner named Tsukumo Mutsu, 40th master of the deadly Mutsu Enmei Ryu style.
 It was serialized in Kodansha's Monthly Shōnen Magazine from April 1987 to November 1996.
 The individual chapters were collected and published in 31 tankōbon volumes published between October 1987 and May 1997.

 A prequel series, Mutsu Enmei-ryū Gaiden: Shura no Toki also ran in Monthly Shōnen Magazine, premiering in July 1989 and running on an irregular base until October 2025.
-Its chapters were published in 24 tankōbon volumes by Kodansha as of August 2025.
+Its chapters were published in 26 tankōbon volumes by Kodansha as of October 2025.
 It was adapted into a 26-episode anime series by Media Factory and Studio Comet that aired from April 6, 2004, until September 28, 2004, and is licensed for release in North America by Media Blasters.

 Shura no Mon received the 1990 Kodansha Manga Award for the shōnen category, and has sold over 30 million copies.
-Two other spin-off series, Shura no Mon: Daini Mon and Shura no Mon: Fudekage, were published from 2010 to 2015 and 2010 to 2014, respectively.
+A sequel called Shura no Mon: Daini Mon and a Spin-Off titled Shura no Mon: Fudekage, were published from 2010 to 2015 and 2010 to 2014, respectively.
+A newer spin off titled Mutsu Enmei-ryū Ikaiden: Shura no Mon - Mutsu-san wa Chō Tsuyoi?!
+Had a one shot published in February 2020 before beginning serialization in March 2023.
+It is ongoing with 18 volumes released.